weLCOME TO THE NORWEGIAN CANADIAN CLUB

 Norwegian Language Classes

-Instructor Richard Castro offers classes to learn Norwegian.
+Instructor Richard Castro is offering Norwegian language classes.
 For more information, email Janet at jac2@mymts.net or call 204-889-2714.

 ___________________________